airsoftnorge/mundana/_posts/005_guides/2022-09-01-asn-tak-for-game-admin.md

 image: assets/images/005_guides/2022-09-01-biggametak/biggame.png
 ---

-When hosting a big game the quality of info you are receiving tends to be questionable, inaccurate reporting of possitions to their team command, reported inaccurately back to the game admin.
+Having complete situational awareness when hosting a large game is close to impossible, but by adding a dedicated server for game-admins we hope to improve awareness significantly.
-Using TAK each side can solve their part in this, but as a game admin you need the full picture accross sides and simply connecting to all servers do not give you the team separation needed.
+Each team using their dedicated TAK server will provide their command with valuable information, but for game admins you want to know everything at once and at a glance.

-To solve this ASN offers to host dedicated game admin servers for events, where we federate the information from each team into a new server, where each team is colorcoded on the way in.
+To solve this ASN offers to host dedicated game admin servers for events, where locations are federated one way to the game-admin server and color-coded.

 This is the view if on all servers: